AnkitPathak0987/Celebal_Project/README.md

 ##  References

-Links to all official Microsoft Learn documentation are available in the final section of the [project report](./Azure-MFA-SSPR-Report.md).
+Links to all official Microsoft Learn documentation are available in the final section of the [project report]

 ##  Author